melmanm/melmanm.github.io/_posts/2023-07-30-article9-oauth-20-the-basiscs-of-modern-authorization.md

 7. Authorization token can be used by the client to access user resources.

 ## Why Authorization Code Grant is so complex?
 One could think the entire procedure is way to complex, considering the fact its only goal is to provide an access token to the client.
-Though its complexity secures the flow and makes it more robust.
+However, its complexity secures the flow and makes it more robust.
-In Authorization code grant takes advantage of two separate communication channels.
+Authorization code grant takes advantage of two separate communication channels.
 ### Front Channel
 Front channel can be defined as communication interface between client and authorization server performed using redirection in browser navigation bar.
 Client application redirects user to authorizations server, where user can authenticate and consent.
 Authorization server redirects user back to the client application with authorization code.
 #### Front channel is not secure medium.
 Front-channel communication involves user browser which is running in the environment, that client application has no control over.
-If user does not protect the environment communication can be sniffed.
+If user does not protect the environment, communication can be sniffed.
 Moreover URL redirections are stored in browser history where can be inspected.
 #### Front channel responsibility
 Apart from its disadvantages, front channel is a very important building block in Authorization Code Grant.
 Since it is based on browser redirection, it ensures that actual user authenticates and gives consent.
-It enables authorization server to include as many authentication steps as needed, e.g. multi factor authentication or captha.
+It enables authorization servers to include as many authentication steps as needed, e.g. multi factor authentication or captha.
 Redirects allows client to have non-routable address.
 It is especially important for mobile or desktop applications.
 For instance, client application can be hosted on `localhost`.
 If localhost is specified as `redirect_uri`, local machine will be able to receive authorization code, after authorization server redirects user to `localhost` (with authorization code).
-## Back channel
+### Back channel
 Back channel is secure channel.
 It is server to server communication between authorization server and client application server.
-If we consider standard web application (e.g. written in ASP.NET) there is a backend code running on the server, and frontend code running in client browser.
+Considering standard web application (e.g. written in ASP.NET) there is a backend code running on the server, and frontend code running in client browser.
 Backend server establishes secure communication with authorization server.
-Thanks to back channel client application can securely provide a secret, in access token request, to authorization server, and securely receive an access token.
+Thanks to back channel client application can securely provide a secret, in access token request to authorization server, and securely receive an access token.

 ![authorization-code-grant-front-back-channel](/assets/img/article9/authorization-code-grant-front-back-channel.png)

 ## What about public clients?
 Public clients has some limitations comparing with confidential clients.
 1. **Public clients can't store client secret.** It is more the nature of public clients than limitation, however lack of client secret leads to some security tradeoffs.
-It is really important to mention that `client_secret` is an optional parameter in Authorization Code Grant, so in theory it can be applied to public clients, but
+It is really important to mention that `client_secret` is an optional parameter in Authorization Code Grant.
+In theory it can be applied to public clients as well, but
 2. **Usually no secure channel available for public clients**
 3. **CORS (historically)**.
 Historically browser were not able to perform a cross origin request in js code.
 Due to CORS limitation, it was not possible to perform Authorization code grant flow.
 It requires HTTP POST request to authorization server located outside of client domain.

 ## Implicit grant
-Considering these limitations, OAuth 2.0 introduces simplified way to gather access token - Implicit grant.
+Considering above limitations, OAuth 2.0 introduces simplified way to gather access token - Implicit grant.
 Authorization code is not exchanged for access token in implicit grant.
 Instead, access token is passed directly as parameter in redirection to `redirect_uri`.
 In order to initiate implicit flow, client needs to provide `response_type=token` in authorization request.

 ![implicit-grant](/assets/img/article9/implicit-grant.png)